aiokitchen/aiomisc/docs/source/plugins.rst

 .. _signals: #signal

-In order to make your plugin discoverable by aiomisc you should add ``aiomisc.plugins`` entry to entry to ``entry_points`` argument of ``setup`` call in ``setup.py`` of a plugin.
+To make your plugin discoverable by aiomisc you should add ``aiomisc.plugins`` entry to entry to ``entry_points`` argument of ``setup`` call in ``setup.py`` of a plugin.